Evidence-backed briefs: stop shipping claims without citations

 One rule

-If you can't link to the evidence, don't claim it.
+If you cannot link to the evidence, do not claim it.

-A practical Impact Report template to make blast radius explicit before you ship.
+A practical Impact Report template to make blast radius explicit before approved work leaves review.

 Change Card template: the smallest spec engineers trust

 PRDs are too big.
 Tickets are too small.
-Use a Change Card: intent -> AC -> surfaces -> verification -> rollout.
+Use a Change Card to define the reviewed handoff engineers can trust.